lima1/ovrc4_signew/README.md

 # Requirements #

-R/Bioconductor: Tested on R 2.15.1 and Bioconductor 2.11, but the pipeline should work on any relatively recent versions.
+R/Bioconductor: Tested on R 2.15.1 and Bioconductor 2.11, but the code should work with any relatively recent versions.

 All other needed packages will be installed automatically when running the install scripts shown above.